-Results: NET showed the typical pattern of axonal hyperexcitability in the 72 h following the first OHP administration, whereas it showed precocious signs of axonal damage in PTX animals.
+NET showed the typical pattern of axonal hyperexcitability in the 72 hours following the 1st OHP administration, whereas it showed precocious signs of axonal damage in PTX animals.
 At the end of the month of treatment, OHP animals showed a pattern compatible with a mild axonal sensory polyneuropathy.
 Instead, PTX cohort was characterised by a rather severe sensory axonal polyneuropathy with minor signs of motor involvement.

+Interpretation

-Interpretation: NET after the first administration demonstrated the ongoing OHPrelated channelopathy, whereas in PTX cohort it showed precocious signs of axonal damage.
+NET after the 1st administration demonstrated the ongoing OHP-related channelopathy, whereas in PTX cohort it showed precocious signs of axonal damage.
 Therefore, NET could be suggested as an early surrogate marker in clinical trials, to detect precocious changes leading to axonal damage.